 For 40 years, the Cold War dominated the world stage

 .
-East and West Germany stood at the frontlines of the global confrontation, symbolized by the infamous Berlin Wall, which separated lovers, friends, and families, coworkers and compatriots.
+East and West Germany stood at the frontlines of the global confrontation, symbolized by the infamous Berlin Wall, which separated lovers, friends, families, coworkers, and compatriots.

 The Wende Museum

-, California, is named after the period of change following the wall's destruction.
+in Los Angeles, California, is named after the period of change immediately following the wall's destruction.
 It was established in 2002 to study the visual and material culture of the former Eastern Bloc

 , and, with physical and psychic distance, to foster multiple perspectives on this multilayered history that continues to shape our world

 from its extraordinary collections.
-Never before has a book included this full a spectrum of art, archives, and artifacts from socialist East Germany
+Based on our XL-sized volume, this edition includes a full spectrum of art, archives, and artifacts from socialist East Germany

 Accompanying these remnants of a now-vanished world are texts from scholars and specialists